-Having said that, the verification procedure applies to all Xiaomi, Redmi and POCO brand smartphones while at the moment we have no way of having certainties about the BlackShark brand.
-But from third-party stores like Gearbest and Banggood we can also buy all the gadgets that populate the ecosystem in Mi Home, so it is legitimate to wonder if these too could take advantage of the possible European guarantee.
-Well, unfortunately the answer is NO, since we do not have an IMEI code available and therefore it is not possible to check its nature.
+That said, the verification procedure applies to all Xiaomi, Redmi and brand smartphones POCO while at the moment we have no way to be sure about the BlackShark brand.
+But from third-party stores such as Gearbest and Banggood we can also buy all the gadgets that populate the ecosystem in Mi Home, so it is questionable whether these too could take advantage of the possible European guarantee.
+Well, the answer unfortunately is NO, since we do not have an IMEI number available and therefore it is not possible to check its nature.

 Let's be clear, we of the staff cannot guarantee for the stores, which could indicate the product from a certain origin which could prove to be untrue, therefore the advice is to check the IMEI available from the sales package, before opening it and in case of problems contact the store for clarification.
 So recapitolndo, it is certainly to be excluded that a smartphone is of the cross-border type if it is called with the China branch while it is almost certain that it is, if the wording is Global, a tag that often accompanies the adverts that you can find on the various stores like Gearbest and Banggood.

 But how does the European guarantee work?
-A distinction must be made between officially European and cross-border devices, since although they both have a 24-month warranty, only the former can be returned directly to the shop where they were purchased to be sent for assistance.
-In the case of cross-border devices, however, everything is managed online continuing as follows.
+A distinction must be made between an officially European and cross-border device, as although they both enjoy a 24-month warranty, only the former can be returned directly to the store where they were purchased to be sent for assistance.
+In the case of cross-border devices, however, everything is managed online by continuing as follows.